Gabegi/azure-hub-spoke-networking-terraform/README.md

 - ❌ `terraform plan` → ✅ `terragrunt plan` or `terragrunt run-all plan`
 - ❌ `terraform apply` → ✅ `terragrunt apply` or `terragrunt run-all apply`

+In our case, we only need two
+Deploy all (hub first, then spokes automatically) terragrunt run-all apply

+Destroy all (spokes first, then hub automatically) terragrunt run-all destroy

 Terragrunt wraps Terraform and adds automatic dependency management, remote state configuration, and DRY principles.

 with Terragrunt, you don't run terraform init at all.
 You use Terragrunt commands instead.